macbuse/macbuse.github.io/index.md

 ---

+Looking forward to going to Hanoi for the [Geometry and Dynamics in Low Dimensions](https://sites.google.com/view/gdldhanoi/home) next January.

+Reporting on the thesis of Pablo Montealegre (On the stable norm of flat surfaces, defense 12/12/2024) in Montpellier.

- I went to Oxford in January to give a talk in the topology seminar and I was supposed to go to San Francisco in January to give a talk in a special session on Markoff numbers at the AMS meeting but this got cancelled because of **Notilus**.
+ I went to Oxford in January 2024 to give a talk in the topology seminar and I was supposed to go to San Francisco in January to give a talk in a special session on Markoff numbers at the AMS meeting but this got cancelled because of **Notilus**.

 - [Oxford talk slides ](./TIT2023/oxford.html)
 - then I organised  Zhang Yibo's [thesis defence](https://www-fourier.ujf-grenoble.fr/?q=fr/content/4-manifolds-admitting-fibrations) 5/4/2024.